 My Review: I would be remiss if I did not mention at least one dedicated target rifle.
 The Crosman Challenger takes the cake for one of the most affordable 3-position style PCP rifles on the market.
 This rifle has been purchased prolifically by 4H clubs across the country for young shooters getting into 10-meter target shooting.

-The Challenger only needs to be charged to 2,000 PSI and gets around 70 shots before needing a refill.
-The stock is ambidextrous to suit left and right handed shooters and is adjustable for both length of pull and comb.
 The rifle sports a nifty straight pull bolt action, again to support left and right-handed shooters.
 Accuracy is exceptional with the Challenger as it sports a match Lothar Walther barrel and a fully adjustable trigger.
 If your shooting club is looking to outfit their stable with some great target rifles at a budget price, the Crosman Challenger might be your answer.

-- Great price for an entry level 3-position air rifle
+- Great price for an entry-level 3-position air rifle

 - Completely ambidextrous